albertcheu/albertcheu.github.io/about.md

 ---

 [^1]:Well, most of the way.
-Remainder filled by genre TV, action movies, story-rich games, and a customized philosophy that is a Frankensteinian blend of Mill, Hofstadter, Quine, and more (but not More)
+Remainder filled by genre TV, action movies, and story-rich games.

 [^2]:The school has went through literally half a dozen name changes, most recently "Polytechnic Institute of NYU" and "NYU Polytechnic School of Engineering".